 This, Terrence Malick's fourth feature in more than thirty years, was not released with the same fanfare that his 1998 The Thin Red Line received.
 But then, a mere seven years passed between that film and The New World, whereas Thin Red Line was his first work in two decades.
 It's too bad, because while I liked Thin Red Line,… read more!

-It's curious, the apathy that has greeted this film.
-It's been just two years since The Tree of Life opened to great discussion, critical acclaim, multiple Oscar nominations, and a hotly divided audience.
-Perhaps Malick is paying the price for this surprisingly prolific third act in his career: when you start releasing movies every two years, they're no longer "events".
-Which may be what the… read more!
+It's curious, the apathy that has greeted Terrence Malick's new film.
+It's been just two years since his Tree of Life opened to great discussion, critical acclaim, multiple Oscar nominations, and a hotly divided audience.
+You'd think To the Wonder would have arrived with at least some fanfare.
+But nope.
+Perhaps Malick is paying the price for this surprisingly prolific… read more!

 Writer-director Malick's highly-anticipated fifth feature opens like an experimental film, with an abstract series of sights and sounds giving us the following information: A couple (father Brad Pitt, mother Jessica Chastain) learns that their 19-year-old son has died.
 Years later, one of their two surviving sons has grown up to be a successful businessman (Sean Penn), still questioning the loss… read more!